 Contents:

-Extended Detection & Response (XDR), which unfolds both EDR and NDR, Endpoint Detection and response, which concentrates on endpoint activity, and Network Detection and response, which focuses on network traffic, are all available now.
+Extended Detection & Response (XDR), leverage both EDR and NDR, Endpoint Detection and response, focuses on endpoint activity, and Network Detection and response.

 In this article, we will compare these similar but different technologies, showcase their benefits, and explain why your company could find them useful as the volume and intensity of cyberattacks keeps on growing.